 Ada and Fugu

-Well, it’s a fairly common sight at Middlebury, especially in the vicinity of Milliken Residence Hall where Ada Santiago ’13 and her pet bunny Fugu live in a suite with three other students.
+It’s a fairly common sight at Middlebury these days, especially in the vicinity of Milliken Residence Hall where Ada Santiago ’13 and her pet bunny Fugu live in a suite with three other students.

 The College permits students to have “small animals” other than dogs, cats, snakes and ferrets in their dorm rooms, as long as they are confined to “appropriate aquariums or small cages at all times.”